-Beyoncé fans report glitches and 500,000-strong queue in attempt for 'Renaissance' tour tickets
+Beyoncé fans face frustration and 500,000-strong queue in attempt for 'Renaissance' tour tickets

-Fans were met with huge queues as the general sale tickets for the UK leg of Beyoncé’s ‘Renaissance‘ tour went on sale today.
+Fans have taken to social media to voice their frustration at being met with huge queues as the general sale tickets for the UK leg of Beyoncé’s ‘Renaissance‘ tour were made available today (Tuesday February 7)

 Last week, the singer announced her highly anticipated UK, Europe and North America tour in support of her 2022 album of the same name.